yanfch/yanfch/README.md

 ### Hey, I'm Fu 👋

-   10+ years in backend & distributed systems.
-Now building AI agent systems and exploring Web3.
+Backend engineer with 10+ years in distributed systems.
+These days I'm building small AI-native tools around agents, voice, and developer workflows.

-   🔧 **Recently into:** AI agents, eval & observability for LLM apps, voice AI, Code Agent workflows, Web3
+🔧 **Recently into:** AI agents, LLM app observability, voice AI, code-agent workflows, Web3

 ---

-   ### 🚧 Building in private
+### 🚧 Building in public

-   - 🎙️ **tsutae** (伝え) — Voice → any system.
-Press a hotkey, speak, transcription POSTs wherever you want.
+- 🎙️ **tsutae** (伝え) — A macOS voice input tool.
+Press a hotkey, speak, and send the transcript to any system.
-   - 🎼 **kanade** (奏) — Multi-agent workflow runtime.
-LLM writes scripts, you save the good ones.
+- 🎼 **kanade** (奏) — A multi-agent workflow runtime.
+Let LLMs write executable workflows, then keep the ones that work.

-   Both alpha.
-Going public when stable.
+- 📊 **shirabe** (調べ) — Local analytics for AI coding agents.
+Inspect sessions, usage, tools, and workflow traces from your own machine.

+These are early-stage projects.
+I'm mostly a backend engineer, so part of the work is learning how to make the UI feel useful, simple, and shippable.